 Alternatively, I wasn’t about to forgo my paleo ways by eating a pastry, donut, or bagel.
-A grain-based breakfast would send me on a that energy rollercoaster and leave me sugar crashing, tired, and grumpy an hour later.
+A grain-based breakfast would send me on that dreaded energy rollercoaster and leave me tired and grumpy an hour later.

 I’ve always been a fan of chia seed pudding for its convenience, but up to this point, my chia seed pudding recipes required almond milk.
 Not ideal for travel.
 When driving through rural Arkansas or flying into a city late at night, chances of finding almond milk are slim to none.
 Plus, there’s no reason to add an errand to your travel itinerary.

-To save money, time, and my health while traveling, I created the ultimate travel breakfast!
+To save money, time, and my health while traveling, I created the ultimate on-the-go breakfast!

-WHY THIS PROTEIN CHIA SEED PUDDING IS PERFECT FOR A BUSY DAY
+WHY THIS PROTEIN CHIA SEED PUDDING IS PERFECT ON-THE-GO

 FOUR INGREDIENTS: It requires just four simple ingredients: coconut milk powder, vanilla whey protein powder, chia seeds, and hot water.
-You’re welcome to enhance the flavor and nutrient profile with additions like collagen peptides, spices, or toppings like fruit, almond butter, hemp seeds, cacao nibs, etc, but they’re not necessary.
-On its own, the four ingredient chia seed pudding is tasty and packed with energy boosting protein and healthy fat.
+You can certainly add things like collagen peptides, spices, or toppings like fruit, almond butter, hemp seeds, cacao nibs, etc, but they’re not necessary.
+On its own, the four ingredient chia seed pudding is tasty and packed with energy-boosting protein and healthy fat.

 PACK AHEAD: Maximize travel convenience by packing the 3 dry ingredients in a ziplock bag (or in a Blender Bottle) ahead of time.
 When you arrive at your destination, simply add the dry ingredients and hot water to a your Blender Bottle and shake.
 No reason to lug around the coconut milk powder, chia seed, and protein powder containers!
 If you plan to eat chia seed pudding for multiple breakfasts, pack separate ziplock bags, each with one serving of the chia seed pudding dry ingredients (see photo below).